go101/immutable-value-proposal/README.md

 1. `{self_modifiable: false, ref_modifiable: false}`.
    No such Go values currently.

-(Note, in fact, we can catagory declared function values into either the 3rd or the 4th genre.)
+(Note, in fact, we can catagory declared function values and constant basic values into either the 3rd or the 4th genre.)

 This proposal treats the `self_modifiable` as a direct value property, and treats `ref_modifiable` as a type property (an indirect value property).